Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   - multiple queues:
     - ready queue for each processor
     - more scalable
-    - easier to exploit more easily data locality in caches
+    - easier to exploit data locality in caches
     - can use one global scheduler or a per-CPU scheduler
     - potentially more overhead (more data structures to manage)
     - needs load balancing --> rebalance queues if necessary to achieve good utilization and reduce waiting time (i.e. move waiting tasks to idling or less loaded cores)